 - My interview preparation process for efficiently researching companies and interviewers on short notice

 By the end, you'll know exactly what you need to consistently turn your interviews into job offers.

-Step 1: Memorizing The 7 Core Interview Questions
+Interview Preparation Step #1: Memorizing The 7 Core Interview Questions

 One of the easiest ways to become a better interviewer is to prepare yourself for the obvious questions.

 After going on 50+ interviews at dozens of different companies, I began to realize something — pretty much every employer asked a variation of the same questions.
 I knew that if I could memorize concise answers to a set of core questions, I could walk into pretty much any interview and succeed without much additional interview preparation.

 It may sound like common sense, but you'd be surprised at how many people spread their brains thin by trying to cram in answers to every single question they might ever be asked.
 Instead, start by mastering and memorizing your answers to the 7 core questions you're likely to see in any interview: